simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 Possible causes:
 - There is no capacity (habitation buildings) for your workers
 - There are no consumables for your workers available in the base storage
+- There are no inputs available for the recipe
 - You do not have sufficient funds for production taxes
 - There are no workers of that tier available from the [workforce reserve pool](../../tutorials/planetary-population/#worker-redistribution)